ominousjin/Perpetual-Autodidacticism/SQL/README.md

 18. `AUTOCOMMIT`, `COMMIT`, and `ROLLBACK`

     - Autocommit is a feature in database systems where each SQL statement is automatically committed immediately after it is executed.
 This means that each individual SQL statement is treated as a transaction by itself, and it is automatically committed to the database.
+It can be turned off using `SET AUTOCOMMIT = OFF;`.

     - Commit is an SQL statement that finalizes the changes made in a transaction and makes those changes permanent in the database.
 When you issue a commit statement, all the changes made within the transaction are saved to the database.
+Syntax: `COMMIT;`.

     - Rollback is an SQL statement that undoes the changes made in the current transaction and restores the database to its state before the transaction began.
+Syntax: `ROLLBACK;`.